ricardobrein/ricardobrein/README.md

 **I like to believe that I am part of something that has already changed the world for the better.**

 ### Currently reading & learning📚
-- More about web scraping
+- More about scraping data from web
 - Dockerization
 - Mlops at scale